Kaia's technique of how to effectively feed Cora, her EPI Dog .........................

 Organ meats should be given if preparing a home meal whether cooked or canned vs. a commercially prepared diet.
 Start with 10 to 15% ratio of organ meats.
 If this is too rich for your individual dog, reduce the amount.
 Some EPI dogs have been known to only be able to tolerate 1% of organ meats.
 Others tolerate 15% without a problem.

 Again, always introduce only 1 change or addition to the diet at a time.
 When adding vegetables, the better digested are the very finely ground (or mashed) and thoroughly cooked.
 Veggies such as the "root" vegetables, like sweet potatoes (better than white potatoes), turnips, beets or carrots are "usually" well tolerated.
 Vegetables that grow on the ground are also good like squash or pumpkin.
-Broccoli, green beans, etc are also good to mix in, however, as with anything else, the percentage of any vegetable that can be tolerated by an EPI dog can range anywhere between 0% to as much as 30+% of the diet. (side note: if dog is prone to crystals... do not feed broccoli)
+Broccoli, green beans, etc are also good to mix in, however, as with anything else, the percentage of any vegetable that can be tolerated by an EPI dog can range anywhere between 0% to as much as 30+% of the diet. (side note: if dog is prone to crystals... do not feed broccoli).
+Also, please understand that vegetables also have fiber content, so be careful not to use too many vegetables.

 If you are preparing your own meals for your dog, bones need to be included.
 But for the EPI dog they tend not to be able to handle the commonly recommended 20 to 25% bone matter in a diet.
 Instead, cut this percentage in half and see how well it is tolerated.
 Per usual, it's all about the poop!
 If the stools are or have a lot of white to them, it means they are getting too much bone and cannot digest it.
 Cut back.
 Some will have loose stools.
 Cut back.
 Again this is all trial and error for your individual dog.
 Meaty bones can also be given occasionally, as long as you trim the fat and as long as your EPI dog can tolerate it.

 NO TREATS !!! or at least not until the EPI dog is stable.
-Some dogs, once stable, are able to tolerate some treats …for example, freeze dried liver, baked liver, hearts, but be careful of anything with grain/heavy long-chain fats in it.
+Some dogs, once stable, are able to tolerate some treats ?for example, freeze dried liver, baked liver, hearts, but be careful of anything with too much fiber content/heavy long-chain fats in it.
 On the other hand, some dogs can never have any kind of treats, even real meats unless it is treated with enzymes.
 Some folks just resort to a special toy as a reward/treat instead.
 This all depends on the individual EPI dog.

-If you dog does not start to gain weight …. please have the cobalamin and folate levels checked.
+If you dog does not start to gain weight ?. please have the cobalamin and folate levels checked.
 Actually, if you can have the B12 levels checked at the same time as the cTLI test done, all the better since they are both blood tests and this will save you money by doing the tests together.
-Because a lot of these dogs no longer manufacture B12… they might need B12 shots for a regular period of time until stable and then they just need to be maintained.
+Because a lot of these dogs no longer manufacture B12? they might need B12 shots or high doses of oral B12 for a regular period of time until stable and then going forward they will just need to be maintained.

 Medium Chain Fats